 Dunham: Parking Lot, Scenic Overlook & Trail

-The proposed bicycle trail through the forest preserve will be two-way, 10-foot wide limestone screening path with 3.5-foot wide grass shoulders.
-There will also be a 10-foot wide trail that will lead to an overlook of the forest preserve west of the parking lot.
+The bicycle trail through the forest preserve is a two-way, 10-foot wide limestone screening path with 3.5-foot wide grass shoulders.
+There is also a 10-foot wide trail that leads to an overlook of the forest preserve west of the parking lot.
 The trail provides a link of the future DuPage Technical Corridor Trail that will connect multiple spurs/branches of the Illinois Prairie Path, Fermilab, DuPage Airport, DuPage Technology Park, and additional forest preserves in the area.

-Access to the trailhead parking lot will be through a driveway from Army Trail Road, located east of Billy Burns Road.
-It will be a two-lane access driveway with one 12-foot lane in each direction.
-The shoulder section will transition to curb and gutter as it approaches the parking lot, which will also have curb and gutter.
+Access to the trailhead parking lot is through a driveway off Army Trail Road, located east of Billy Burns Road.
+It's a two-lane access driveway with one 12-foot lane in each direction.
+The shoulder section transitions to curb and gutter as it approaches the parking lot, which also has curb and gutter.

-The improvement will require no additional right-of-way from the surrounding property owners, will not affect any historic property, or other culturally sensitive areas.
-Two culverts will be constructed under the trail in order to provide drainage within the proposed wetland banking that are part of the Dunham Forest Preserve Master Plan.
+The improvement required no additional right-of-way from the surrounding property owners, does not affect any historic property, or other culturally sensitive areas.
+Two culverts were constructed under the trail to provide drainage within the proposed wetland banking that are part of the Dunham Forest Preserve Master Plan.

 In March 2014 the District received a $1.3 million grant from the state-funded Illinois Transportation Enhancement Program.
 The grant will fund the parking lot and the 1.2-mile trail.
 In addition to the grant, about $480,000 from the District’s capital development budget will fund 20 percent of the construction cost through the financing of engineering phases 1 & 2.